redecentralize/alternative-internet/README.md

 * [Pleroma](https://pleroma.social) is a free, federated social networking server built on open protocols.
 It is compatible with [GNU Social](https://gnu.io/social/), [Mastodon](https://joinmastodon.org/), and many other ActivityPub implementations.

+* [GNU/consensus](https://gnu.org/consensus) is a GNU project to coordinate development efforts of free software for social networking.
+It recommends using the [AGPLv3+ license](https://gnu.org/licenses/agpl) and aims to inform free software developers about interesting projects and perspectives for a decentralized, freedom-respecting, and privacy-respecting online social networking environment.
+The GNU/consensus promotes convergence towards the use of the extensible [GNUnet Social API](https://gnunet.org/design-social-messaging-system).

 * [Scuttlebutt](https://www.scuttlebutt.nz) gossip based p2p community social media, chess, book reviews, gatherings, ... (code [here](https://www.github.com/ssbc))

 * [Manyverse](https://www.manyver.se/) an implementation of scuttlebutt for mobile devices (android) - carry your social network with you, no internet required